drakobian/chip_8/README.md

 	Write unit test(s) first!
 	No, write docs first!!!
-	The address register, I? what's going on with that one
+	The address register, I? what's going on with that one -- Done with all the isolated commands!!! yas
 5. tackle display
 	might be able to run some roms at this point??? :)))) (or maybe not until timers...)
 6. timers